truenas/middleware/docs/userguide/index.rst

 Portals
 ~~~~~~~

-A portal specifies the IP address and port number to be used for iSCSI connections.
-Services → ISCSI → Portals → Add Portal will bring up the
+A portal specifies the IP address and port number to be used for iSCSI connections. :menuselection:`Services --> ISCSI --> Portals --> Add Portal` will bring
-screen shown in Figure 11.7f.
+up the screen shown in Figure 11.7f.

 Table 11.7d summarizes the settings that can be configured when adding a portal.
 If you need to assign additional IP addresses to the portal, click the link
 "Add extra Portal IP".